 Stonework stacks up

 This classic never gets old, and we still get requests regularly for the simplicity of a stone surround.
 What makes it one of our favorites is its ability to retain and radiate heat.
 Unlike any other fireplace material, stone absorbs heat well and then acts as a radiant source for much longer than other surround materials.
 Another benefit of stone: its textured appeal warms up a room even if a fire is a distant memory, especially when coupled with a big chunky wood mantle.

 Selecting the type of stone is the fun part.
 From granite and marble to limestone and travertine, each stone has its benefits, as well as treatment options.
 Limestone and quartzite both have options of either a smooth and sleek feel or a rustic vibe, depending on type and treatment.
 We take great pride in helping you make the right choice.
-Let us know what you’re thinking, and we’ll be in touch to help you bring it to life.
+Request a project consult, and we’ll come up with the best options for you.

 Keep the heat in

 Beautiful, sophisticated, and energy-efficient, we are ablaze with good reviews when it comes to fireplace inserts.
 With multiple heating sources to choose from — wood, natural gas, pellet, coal, propane — fireplace inserts are sealed and air-tight, generating more heat and conserving the heat produced.
 (Traditional fireplaces carry an efficiency rating of only 5-10%, while inserts can achieve as much as 65%.)
 Chimney repairs are also more efficient as many models include their own chimney and venting components.

 Break (out) the molding